Wiibuntu/wii-linux-ngx-tests/README.md

 ## Default credentials

-The SD image and rootfs have `root:root` credentials.
+The SD image and rootfs have `root:voidlinux` credentials.

-If you prefer to login via USB serial console, edit the last line of `/etc/inittab` in order to use `ttyUSB0` as a login terminal; you might need to recompile the kernel with your serial-over-USB driver as only the PL2303 driver is included.
+If you prefer to log in over USB serial or a USB gecko on the memory card slots, log in via the TTY, then run either:
+TODO: Add these when home

 ## History